kstenerud/KSCrash/README.md

   .product(name: "DemangleFilter", package: "KSCrash"),
   ```

-The `CrashReportFilterDemangle` class also has static API that you can use youself in case you need to demangle a C++ or a Swift symbol.
+The `CrashReportFilterDemangle` class also has a static API that you can use yourself in case you need to demangle a C++ or Swift symbol.

 ## What's New?